The Protomen: Reception

-Janky Smooth's positive review said, "There isn’t anyone else touring today quite like The Protomen; their albums are epic in scale and concept and as a live band they sound absolutely massive. [...]
-On display is a true, palpable love for their art that makes it seem as if the vast majority of bands you’d see on this side of town any given night are doing it for the wrong reasons."
+Janky Smooth's positive review said, "There isn't anyone else touring today quite like The Protomen; their albums are epic in scale and concept and as a live band they sound absolutely massive. [...]
+On display is a true, palpable love for their art that makes it seem as if the vast majority of bands you'd see on this side of town any given night are doing it for the wrong reasons."
 Tor.com contributor Richard Fife explained his positive response: "I was blown away.
 The music had a technical complexity to it that really surprised me, and a Rock Opera feeling that makes me think [of] Meatloaf, Trans-Siberian Orchestra and GWAR".
 The live performance Fife attended had an energetic audience response.
 "The crowd was almost at a fever pitch" and "[b]y the end of the set, the audience was so excited that they were literally shaking the floor.
 As the band left, a chant of 'Protomen!' was taken up, which accelerated of its own accord until the band came out for an encore".
 Strong audience responses are typical during and outside performances.
 Columbia, South Carolina's Free Times reported, "one band was always referred to in reverent tones on music-themed Internet message boards[...]
-And that band — Nashville’s The Protomen — also put on one hell of a live show, replete with a chorus, costumes and all manner of craziness."
-RVA Magazine reported, "You wouldn’t expect it to launch Plaza Bowl into the kind of frenzy that it did, but sure enough, not a single attendee was standing still.
+And that band — Nashville's The Protomen — also put on one hell of a live show, replete with a chorus, costumes and all manner of craziness."
+RVA Magazine reported, "You wouldn't expect it to launch Plaza Bowl into the kind of frenzy that it did, but sure enough, not a single attendee was standing still.
 Energy was the word of the night, and the robots from Nashville brought it in spades."
 Nashville Scene recounted, "They cultivate a kind of energy and fan response that borders on 'frothing.'"

+Many fans wear costumes and makeup for audience participation.